Symmetric Aggregation of Conformity Scores for Efficient Uncertainty Sets: Proofs of results

 We are now ready to prove the main theorem of the paper.
-But before that we should establish a useful bound on the empriical quantile of the aggregated scor $\hat Q_\alpha$, starting with a lemma.
+But before that we should establish a useful bound on the empirical quantile of the aggregated score $\hat Q_\alpha$, starting with a lemma.

 \begin{lemma}[Empirical quantile upper bound] Fix $K>1$ and $n\in\mathbb N$.
 Let $\alpha\in[\frac{K}{n+1},1)$.
 For $k=1,\dots,K$ let $(S^{(k)}_{1},\dots,S^{(k)}_{n})\in\mathbb R^n$ be real numbers.
 Consider the 'aggregated vector' $(V_1,\dots,V_n)$ where and define the empirical quantiles :